 Beds are made on arrival.

-Arrival and departure on Saturday (rental per week).
+Arrival and departure in high season on Saturday (rental per week).

 Domburg, a seaside resort with allure

 Domburg is the oldest and one of the famous seaside resorts of Zeeland.

 To find the origin of Domburg, which obtained city rights around 1223, we have to look back to the 9th century.
 Around this time a fortress was built to defend against attacks of the Normans.
 Prior to that, in Roman time, there had also been a temple to honour the goddess of Nehalennia.
 This goddess was seen as a patroness of traders and sailors and was often depicted with a dog and fruit, which were signs of prosperity and fertility.

 After the 7th century, the temple was buried by sand and eventually around the 17th century it was found again.
 To this day a statue of Nehalennia sits on the Mondriaanbench, watching over the dunes and the sea.

 In the course of the 19th century Domburg developed into a fashionable seaside resort.

 It mainly attracted noble bathers from all over Europe.
 There were also several painters who came to Domburg for the particular light, think of Jan Toorop and Piet Mondriaan just to name a few.
 Also the famous physician Dr. Mezger (founder of contemporary physiotherapy) had a villa in Domburg which attracted many aristocratic visitors.